Atrufulgium/FrontTick/gotchas.md

 - My F5 button builds the thing and runs it with the following command line args:
   `-c ./IngameTests -m ./MCMirror -w FrontTick`
   Especially the `FrontTick` part may need to be updated as it needs to be a valid Minecraft world save directory name.
 - FrontTick doesn't use Roslyn too intuitively, it instead builds an abstraction layer above with `XXXWalker` and `XXXRewriter` classes with dependencies that get executed in order.
+Each phase has access to a `CurrentSemantics` semantic model.
-  At this point the order is a mess and I only know it due to the compiler output.
+  At this point the phase order is a mess and I only know it due to the compiler output.
 - In a lot of places you care about types.
 Unfortunately, importing them from MCMirror directly is not an option.
 For that reason, the `MCMirrorTypes.cs` file holds *manual* definitions of stuff *manually* annotated `[CompilerUsesName]` which you can then use in `CurrentSemantics.TypesMatch(node, MCMirrorTypes.Whatever)` or something.
 - You (or rather, I) can't build the `MCMirror` directory manually in VS, see [the batch file](./Compiler/mcmirror_to_dll.bat).
 - Throughout the entire compilation process, less and less c# features become available to you.
 Keep note.